triSYCL/triSYCL/README.rst

 Installation
 ------------

-Only Clang_ 3.5 or GCC_ 4.9 and `Boost.MultiArray`_ (which adds to `C++`_ the
+Only Clang_ 3.5+ or GCC_ 4.9+, `Boost.MultiArray`_ (which adds to `C++`_
-nice Fortran array semantics and syntax) is needed.
+the nice Fortran array semantics and syntax), Boost.Operators are needed.
 If you use the debug mode or OpenMP, this works only with GCC 4.9 since current Clang version does not support OpenMP yet.

 To install them on latest Linux Debian/unstable (this should work on latest Ubuntu too):